JKI757/GMRS-PRO-Teardown/Samples/README.md

 All transmissions are on GMRS Channel 04.

 Submit a pull request with instructions if you know how to decode these, they look like some variant of a squelch code followed by a PSK burst on a 33khz carrier to me.
-Each bit is 250 microseconds long.
+Each bit is 250 microseconds or 256 samples long for use with URH.

+The hex captures file lists the encoded hex bytes in the data for each capture.